ChrysArex/alx-backend-javascript/0x05-Node_JS_basic/README.md

-This project is an introduction to backend developpement using node and express.js.
+This project is an introduction to server side programmation using javascript and nodeJS and create basic http server with expressJS.
+It specially include how to:

-It covers:

 -run javascript using NodeJS